Khalid Bin Mohamed Bin Zayed Meets With Singaporean Minister - UrduPoint

 Khalid Bin Mohamed Bin Zayed Meets With Singaporean Minister

+H.H.
+Sheikh Khalid bin Mohamed bin Zayed Al Nahyan, Member of the Executive Council and Chairman of the Abu Dhabi Executive Office, discussed with S Iswaran, Singaporean Minister for Communications and Information, ways to develop relations between Abu Dhabi and Singapore in the Artificial Intelligence and digital economy fields

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 14th Nov, 2019) H.H.
-Sheikh Khalid bin Mohamed bin Zayed Al Nahyan, Member of the Executive Council and Chairman of the Abu Dhabi Executive Office, discussed with S Iswaran, Indonesian Minister for Communications and Information, ways to develop relations between Abu Dhabi and Singapore in the Artificial Intelligence and digital economy fields.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 15th Nov, 2019) H.H.
+Sheikh Khalid bin Mohamed bin Zayed Al Nahyan, Member of the Executive Council and Chairman of the Abu Dhabi Executive Office, discussed with S Iswaran, Singaporean Minister for Communications and Information, ways to develop relations between Abu Dhabi and Singapore in the Artificial Intelligence and digital economy fields.

 During the meeting, H.H.
 Sheikh Khalid and the Singaporean minister said that they look forward to boost bilateral relations, which have been going on for 35 years during which they witnessed an upward track in all fields and sectors of common interest.